In loving memory of Kenis D. Keathley 6/4/81 - 3/27/22 Loving father, husband, brother, friend and firewood hoarder Rest in peace, Dexterday

 I have mine in series also.
 Higher voltage with lower amps than parallel.
 My wire to the house is long and the higher amps was causing to much heat and I was afraid I was going to burn up the connectors.
 Plus the MC4 connectors are only rated for 20 amps.
 Parallel the amps were getting pretty close to 25 amps.
 Series the amps have been cut in half.
 I've only seen 12 amps at the peek.
 A bit less worried about melting components now.

-bogieb likes this.
+IHATEPROPANE and bogieb like this.

 8. T.Jeff Veal